What causes fear of flying?

 PTSD-like symptoms may appear even if the original trauma had nothing to do with flying.

-Evidence-based methods for overcoming fear of flying
+Evidence-based methods for flying without fear

-Let’s shift from theory to practice.
 There’s a difference between a fear of flying and feeling uncomfortable on a plane.

 Cognitive behavioural therapy (CBT)